-Julia Almeria Hydes, popularly known as “Aunt” Julia, is the only living member of the traditional Caymanian music fraternity that included icons such as Leighton “Duxie” Ebanks, Boyd Hydes, Radley Gourzong, Cleveland Ebanks, Montgomery Albert and Reid Green.
-Not only is she still alive, but at 103 she continues in her inimitably joyous manner, to drum and sing at special functions for other senior citizens, and meet with anyone who wishes to draw from her bottomless font of cultural knowledge.
+Julia Almeria Hydes, popularly known as “Aunt” Julia, was a member of the traditional Caymanian music fraternity that included icons such as Leighton “Duxie” Ebanks, Boyd Hydes, Radley Gourzong, Cleveland Ebanks, Montgomery Albert, Reid Green and Erskin Ebanks.
+She will be remembered for her inimitably joyous manner, and for her passion to drum and sing at special functions for other senior citizens, and meet with anyone who wished to draw from her bottomless font of cultural knowledge.

 Julia was born the youngest of twelve children, on January 25, 1909, in the district of West Bay, Grand Cayman.
 She was formally educated until the age of 15 at Ada Cato’s and Miss Redley’s all-age schools in West Bay.
 After leaving school, she assisted her mother and other relatives in “cutting tops” along the seaside coasts between West Bay and South Sound.
 She recalls that, although the journeys were long and the work was hard to cut the tops, plait the thatch baskets and make the thatch rope, it was a time of fun, laughter and the discovery of music.